Eliza Fletcher abduction: What we know so far

 Below is a video provided by the family:

-“We believe someone knows what happened and can help,” asaid Fletcher’s uncle, Mike Keeney, in a video released by the family.
-“The family hasd met with police and we have shared with them all the information pwe know.
+“We believe someone knows what happened and can help,” said Fletcher’s uncle, Mike Keeney, in a video released by the family.
+“The family hasd met with police and we have shared with them all the information we know.
 More than anything, we want to see Liza returned home safely.”

-Eliza Fletcher, who lives in the 1500 block of Carr in Midtown, went out for a run early Friday and did not return home.
+Memphis Police aren’t saying much about the incident, but reports suggest that the alleged suspect was involved in an accident, resulting in him being taken into custody.

-Police said she was seen on Central Avenue and Zach Curlin Street near the University of Memphis around 4:20 a.m., when an unknown person approached her.
+Despite recovering the vehicle, Fletcher was not found.
+Meanwhile, at her church, Second Presbyterian church, many are leaning on their faith during these difficult times.

 According to CrimeStoppers, Fletcher’s family is offering a $50,000 reward for information that leads police to the suspects.
 Multiple agencies are now involved in the search for Fletcher, including the FBI and Tennessee Bureau of Investigation.